 LocationCeske Budejovice, Czech Republic

-From the architect.
+Text description provided by the architects.
 Another exhibition for this year's season is a project by architect Jan Šépka, with which we want to offer not only the opportunity to experience and perceive the environment gallery and the square within the set of architecture exhibitions a bit differently, but mainly to present a series of questions and to open issues concerning not only art and architecture as such, but above all the perception of the city – a location as part of everyday life.

 This exhibition is not only based on artistic architectural interventions as such, but will also be supplemented, every Tuesday from 6:00 pm with the attendance of guests from the range of experts, artists, architects, and politicians, by a series of lectures and discussions for the public on topics related to the history and present of the town square and its use, as well as to the relationship of contemporary art and architecture.